By Roddy Scoles | Posted: Wednesday February 12, 2020

-Activities last year included visiting Rangitoto Island, Rainbows End, Sky Tower, Auckland Zoo, Kelly Tarltons and Sylvia Park Shopping Centre.
+Activities in the past have included visiting Rangitoto Island, Rainbows End, Sky Tower, Auckland Zoo, Kelly Tarltons and Sylvia Park Shopping Centre.

 It is great to see the personal growth and confidence boast that all students that go on the trip receive.
 Being away from family and staying with another family in a different environment definitely promotes independence!

-Students are now able to start applying for this adventure and can see Mr Scoles about how to do this.
+Students are now able to start applying for this adventure and can see Mr Scoles or Mrs Reddington about how to do this.

 Rainbows End was my favourite because it was the most fun!